🧩 What is Composition?

 flow = Flow(start=review)

-Each node represents a task, and actions define the path forward—just like state machines or decision graphs.
-You can even nest flows inside flows, enabling modular, reusable, and complex LLM applications.
+Each node represents a task.
+Actions define the path forward, the same way a state machine or a decision graph does.
+You can also nest a flow inside another flow.
+Nested flows give you modular, reusable, and complex LLM applications.

 📦 Composable Order Pipeline (Nested Flows)